-Impact: Users need to use the more recent versions of the GCC, PGI/NVIDIA, Intel compilers will consider installing the most recent GCC compilers.
-We no longer support some of the old version of the PGI and Intel compilers, and have removed some of the associated modules .
+Impact: Users need to use the more recent versions of the GCC, PGI/NVIDIA, Intel compilers

+Details: Rather than delaying the reopening, we have not yet, but will soon install the most recent versions of the NVIDIA and Intel compilers and will consider installing the most recent GCC compilers.
+We no longer support some of the old version of the PGI and Intel compilers, and have removed some of the associated modules.
 Once we have installed and validated the most recent versions of the compilers we will consolidate which versions of each compiler will be supported, notify the users and update the documentation.